jvolker/single-line-font-renderer/README.md

 ## Acknowledgement

-The rendering core is heavily borrowed from: https://github.com/techninja/hersheytextjs Thanks to [Evi Mad Scientist](https://www.evilmadscientist.com/) for their pioneering work in this field.
+The rendering core is heavily borrowed from: https://github.com/techninja/hersheytextjs
+Thanks to [Evil Mad Scientist](https://www.evilmadscientist.com/) for their pioneering work in this field.

 ## Development